devopshacks/docker-debian-base/README.md

 The Docker entrypoint can be found in /usr/local/bin/docker-entrypoint.

 The entrypoint does the following steps:
- * check if the entrypoint is running as root
+ * checks if the entrypoint is running as root
+ * loads /etc/profile which loads scripts from /etc/profile.d
  * runs confd to generate configuration files
  * runs a custom init script if it exists
  * runs the Docker command with the *app* user